socialvibe/truex-roku-integrations/DOCS.md

 respectively.
 At this point, the app should resume playback without skipping any ads, so the user receives a normal video ad payload.

-Another important event to listen for is `adFreePod`* This signifies that the user has earned a credit with TrueX and, once the renderer signals it is complete (via the `adCompleted` event), all linear video ads remaining in the current pod should be skipped.
+Another important event to listen for is `adFreePod`.
+This signifies that the user has earned a credit with TrueX and, once the renderer signals it is complete (via the `adCompleted` event), all linear video ads remaining in the current pod should be skipped.
 It’s important to